fibo/dflow/DEVELOP.md

 # dflow development

-This project has a *GitHub Codespace* avaialable.
+This project has a *GitHub Codespace* available.

 Otherwise to develop locally, install [Deno](https://deno.land/).